 Another trend evidenced by both male and female physicians is a shift toward employment rather than solo practice.
 Overall, employed physicians tend to be less productive, working fewer hours and taking less off-hour call (“Physicians working fewer hours per week,” 2010).

-So we see that even as physician supply has increased in the U.S., capacity to see patients per physician has been declining.
+see that even as physician supply has increased in the U.S., capacity to see patients per physician has been declining.
 These shifts further exacerbate supply/ demand problems even as the total physician supply appears to be going in the right direction (Dill, 2008).

 Shifting demographics of an aging population may lessen the perceived shortage of primary care physicians but will increase the overall demand for physician services.

 There have been many calls to increase the number of primary care physicians in the U.S. However, in the long run, this may well be an inappropriate strategy.
 As our population continues to age and family size tends to be smaller, the need for obstetricians, pediatricians and family practitioners actually diminishes.
 We will need more specialists that treat the diseases of aging.
 These specialties may include geriatrics, orthopedics, cardiovascular diseases, neurology and palliative care (“Aging associated diseases,” 2012).